sourcec0de/es6-model-layer/README.md

 In this scenario there are two tables `users` and `identities`.
 This is an oauth pattern for allowing people to link their auth providers.

-I am using this as a way of demonstraighting management of a relationship without and ORM that uses methods like `hasMany` or `belongsTo`.
-While these conventions make sense it is easier to reason about and debug code you've written yourself.
-Rather than relying on implicit attributes and methods that are reflected by the library itself.
+I am using this as a way of demonstraighting management of relationships without an ORM that uses methods like `hasMany` or `belongsTo`.
+While these conventions make sense it is easier to reason about and debug code you've written yourself Rather than relying on implicit attributes and methods that are reflected by the library itself.

+It is also prudent to note that because this library would rely on a a SQL database there is not really much reason to manage basic schema.
+It uses other libraries for performing advanced schema validation like ensuring the format of a UUID.
+Where as setting default values and updating `updateAt` timestamps can be left to the database system itself.
+This is not an abstration for programatically managing the database.
+Knex (the underlying query builder) has a great interface for performing schema upgrades and migrations etc.

 In the `model/users.js` file I've created an extended class that uses the `identities` model to perform a relational query.